sheymanidze/Tech-Blog/README.md

-     *There is an option on the bottom “View all post” *All posts contain title, content, username, who created it, and the date when the post was created *User can add comment or view all comments for each post *By clicking on the one post user will be presented with current post only, where “add comment” and “View All Comments” will be available
+     *There is an option on the bottom “View all post” *All posts contain title, content, username, who created it, and the date when the post was created *User can add comment or view all comments for each post *By clicking on the one post user will be presented with current post only, where “add comment” and all comments for the post will be available

    *Dashboard:
      *User can view their own posts, if they exist.
 If user did not create any, an option “Create new post” will be presented